 Is your internet search history studded with entries like “I need rehab”, “Do I need rehab for Adderall”, or “How do I know if I need rehab?”

-If so, and if you’re grappling with alcohol use disorder or substance use disorder, this is encouraging.
+If this is the case, it is vital to seek out the help of a treatment center, like a California rehab to help.
 Only 10% of all those struggling with addiction to drink or drugs obtain the specialized treatment they need, according to SAMHSA estimates.

 Accepting that you have a problem and questioning whether you need to head to rehab is the first crucial part of the recovery journey.
 For many, denial blocks progress until acceptance sinks in.
 Luckily, there are a number of great treatment centers and programs like Renaissance Recovery’s Orange County rehab to help you.

 Maybe you’re questioning whether your addiction is severe enough to warrant rehab, and this is stopping you from taking further action.
 Perhaps you feel you haven’t hit rock bottom and you still don’t need professional help.
 Others may feel there is a financial barrier to treatment, but here’s the good news…

 In many cases, you won’t need to go to residential rehab.
 Instead, outpatient programs – IOPs (intensive outpatient programs) and PHPs (partial hospitalization programs) in particular can offer similar services without the cost or the restrictions of inpatient treatment.